pogo61/Trello-API-Hook/README.md

 ### Create Your Own Integration with the Context.io API
 The Hello World operation is one simple way of integrating or extending your API's.
-Take a look at the [Trello to Google API Integration](https://github.com/pogo61/Trello-to-Google-API-Integration). this will give you a deeper inderstanding of the richness of our gateway product in integrating to API's
+Take a look at the [Trello to Google API Integration](https://github.com/pogo61/Trello-to-Google-API-Integration), or the [Google to Trello API Integration](https://github.com/pogo61/Google-to-Trello-API-Integration). this will give you a deeper inderstanding of the richness of our gateway product in integrating to API's

 ### Modify and Build